 On the other hand, in the digital method, the signal waveform is A/D converted once for both voltage and power.
-A/D converted voltage waveform and power waveform are averaged by digital signal processing and measured.
+A/D converted voltage waveform, and power waveform is averaged by digital signal processing and measured.
 In recent years, some power measuring instruments that perform digital processing have a harmonic analysis function.
-By performing sampling synchronized with the fundamental wave frequency and performing FFT analysis on the data, it is possible to obtain the harmonic components of the voltage and current, which are multiple components of the fundamental wave, and perform power calculation.
+By performing sampling synchronized with the fundamental wave frequency and performing FFT analysis on the data, it is possible to obtain the harmonic components of the voltage and current, which are multiple components of the fundamental wave and perform power calculation.

 Characteristics of Power Devices Such as SiC and GaN

 So far, we have introduced motors and power conversion as things that can contribute to power saving.
 We also introduced how to measure that power.
 However, energy-saving does not have to be achieved only by devising circuits and structures.
 It is also possible to improve efficiency by replacing the material that forms the part with one that has higher electrical conductivity.